+Would you eat something someone cared about?
 Would you eat something someone whispered to sweetly?
-Would you eat something someone cared about?

 In reaction to this display, the customer on the other side of the counter, decided that she did not want that particular pastry.
 She didn’t reveal anything about her decision making process, but it was obvious that she was uncomfortable with the idea of eating that particular pastry.
 Without saying a word, Sal selected another pastry, and he proceeded to speak to that one too.
 The woman interrupted him saying:

 “I don’t want one that you’ve spoken to.”

 At the conclusion of the segment, all four comedians provided comment on the segment, and they admitted that they wouldn’t eat food that someone has spoken to either.
 Why, was my first question.
 I have no idea why, all things being similar, a person would prefer a pastry that hasn’t been involved in communication.
 We can only speculate why, because the show did not interview the woman after the segment, or if they did they did not air it, and the four comedians don’t say why they would reject the pastry either.
 My guess is that the four comedians wanted to let this woman off the hook.

 In this space of philosophical confusion, I put the question to a friend.
 He said that his decision would be based on what the person said to the pastry.

 “Okay, but what communication would you deem so unacceptable you wouldn’t eat it?
 It’s not something we see every day, I’ll grant you that.
 It might be weird, a little creepy, and I may join you in giving the man an odd look when he does it, but I would then sit and eat it without any uncomfortable feelings or guilt.”